 Corporate Wellness Workshops

 The Marie Keating Foundation’s Corporate Wellness Workshops is a programme offered by our specialist nurses, bringing workshops and presentations on how to spot cancer and on healthy lifestyle choices to reduce your risk of cancer into the workplace.
 These can be general presentations or bespoke for the specific audience.
 These workshops aim to help give employees the tools they need to spot the sign and symptoms of cancer early while also helping to reduce their risk of developing cancer and maintain good health.
-For more information on the workshops available to your business, click here.
-In an effort to help support those working from home to stay healthy and aware of the signs and symptoms of cancer during the COVID-19 pandemic, our nursing team are offering our corporate wellness workshops via webinar, bringing our vital information and advice to you from the safety and comfort of your own home.
+For more information on the workshops available to your business, click here. .
+To help support those working from home to stay healthy and aware of the signs and symptoms of cancer our nursing team offers our corporate wellness workshops via webinar, bringing our vital information and advice to you from the safety and comfort of your own home.
 For more information on how to book a wellness webinar for your company, email [email protected]

 BRCA Peer To Peer Support